encode/django-rest-framework/docs/index.rst

 Introduction
 ------------

-Django REST framework aims to make it easy to build well-connected, self-describing RESTful Web APIs.
+Django REST framework is a lightweight REST framework for Django, that aims to make it easy to build well-connected, self-describing RESTful Web APIs.

+**Browse example APIs created with Django REST framework:** `the sandbox <http://api.django-rest-framework.org/>`_

 Features: